sage-code/maj/preposition.md

  nok | no      | negative
  ody | or      | conjunction
  und | and     | conjunctive
- abe | but     | specify an alternative sif | if      | conditional
+ dar | but     | specify an alternative sif | if      | conditional
  tal | maybe   | possible
  axa | so      | comparative